 I. Written responses to the following:

-1) How long have you been working on this novel, and how many rounds of revisions
+1) How long have you been a member of SCBWI?

 II.
 Your Project